Rethinking "Generic Programming" from the Origins of the STL

 std::cout << sum3 << "\n"; // 60

-}See?
-In the second approach, there's no advance declaration saying "I need an int version, a double version, a long version."
-The compiler deduces what T is at each call site and generates the corresponding function body on the spot.
-That is the power of implicit instantiation.
+}You see, in the second approach, there is absolutely no need to declare in advance "I need an int version, a double version, or a long version."
+At each call site, the compiler deduces what T is on its own and generates the corresponding function body on the spot.
+This is the power of implicit instantiation.

 Why Stepanov Initially Thought Explicit Was Better

-At first glance, explicit instantiation is clearly more cumbersome — why would a genius algorithm designer think this was better?
+At first glance, explicit instantiation seems more cumbersome.
+Why would a genius algorithm designer think this was better?

 It makes sense from Stepanov's perspective.
 He came from the more "mathematical" environments of Ada and Scheme.
-In mathematics, when you define a function, you know exactly which set it operates on. accumulate acting on a sequence of integers is the integer version; acting on a sequence of reals is the real version — these are two different things and should be stated explicitly.
-Furthermore, from an engineering standpoint, explicit instantiation gives you complete control over "exactly which code gets generated," preventing issues like template instantiation explosion.
+In mathematics, when you define a function, you are very clear about the set on which it operates. accumulate acting on a sequence of integers is an integer version; acting on a sequence of real numbers, it is a real number version.
+These are two different things and should be stated explicitly.
+Furthermore, from an engineering standpoint, explicit instantiation gives you complete control over "exactly what code is generated," avoiding issues like template instantiation explosions.

-This idea isn't stupid at all.
-In fact, even today, C++ retains the syntax for explicit instantiation (the template int func<int>(...) syntax shown above).
-In large projects sensitive to compile times, centralizing template instantiations in a single .cpp file is a common optimization technique.
-So Stepanov's intuition had its merits.
+This idea isn't silly at all.
+In fact, even today, C++ retains the syntax for explicit instantiation (the template int func<int>(...) style mentioned above).
+In large projects where compile time is sensitive, centralizing template instantiations in a single .cpp file is a common optimization technique.
+So, Stepanov's intuition had its merits.

 Why Bjarne Insisted on Implicit